FAQ about Code With Me

 How can I disable Code With Me?

 Press Ctrl+Alt+S to open the IDE settings and select Plugins.

 Switch to the Installed tab and locate the Code With Me plugin in the list of the installed plugins.

-Click in the plugin description area and select Disable for All Projects, then click OK and restart WebStorm.
+Click in the plugin description area and select Disable, then click OK and restart WebStorm.